Maccabi Netanya F.C.: Rivalry

 The senior derby only took place a handful of times when both clubs played in the second tier, in the 1939 season, 1940 season, 1941–42 season, 1962–63 season and in the 1963–64 season.
 The 1986–87 season was the only season the two teams played in the top division at the same time.
 The first game took place in Tubruk Stadium with 9,000 people in attendance, Yigal Menahem scored the only goal for Maccabi.
 The derby also took place in the State Cup during the 1947 first round and the 1984 seventh round.

 There's also a strong rivalry between Netanya and Hapoel Kfar Saba, games between the two are often called "Derby HaSharon" because the two clubs are known to be the major teams from the Sharon plain.
 The rivalry was at its peak in the 1981–82 season which saw the two clubs going head to head for the championship with Netanya losing the title in the final game of the season.

+And there's a rivalry between Netanya and Maccabi Herzliya because both clubs are from the Sharon District and in the 1994/95 season, Maccabi Herzliya defeated Maccabi Netanya and dropped Netanya to the second division.

 Since the late 1990s, the strongest rivalry has probably been Hapoel Be'er Sheva.

 Fans

-The current Maccabi Netanya's organization fans are "VATOS LOCOS".
+The current Maccabi Netanya fan organization is known as "VATOS LOCOS".

-Maccabi Netanya audience is the audience who most frequently named public value of the first round of the Premier League – Plan for kicking the violence and racism of the lots.
-The organization fans have three wins title seasons 2009/2010, 2011/2012 and 2012/2013.